rouyng/tncexporter/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

-## Why should I use it?
+## What does this do?
+Why should I use it?

+TNC exporter uses modern metrics collection and visualization tools (prometheus and grafana) to provide a  legible, beautiful and customizable interface to view and analyze TNC activity over time.
+This may be of particular use to packet radio infrastructure operators, such as APRS digipeater/iGate owners who want to better understand usage patterns.

+TNC exporter listens on one of the AGW or KISS TCP/IP interfaces provided by your TNC and parses packets decoded and transmitted by the TNC.
+This packet information is converted into time-series data which can be scraped and stored by a prometheus database and subsequently visualized using a grafana dashboard.

+Using this exporter, prometheus, and grafana, you can visualize the following metrics at a glance:
+- Quantity of packets received and transmitted by your TNC
+- Quantity of packets by different path and frame type
+- Distance of packets received (for packets that report location data)
+- Size of packets

-TNC exporter provides an interface for collecting and visualizing metrics from your TNC.
-Using this exporter, prometheus, and grafana, you can visualize at a glance the quantity of packet RX/TX across your TNC, quantity of packets by different path and frame type, and distance of packets received (for packets that report location data).
-You can also customize the example grafana dashboard, build your own or directly query metrics using prometheus' built-in tools.
+While TNC exporter is packaged with a ready-to-use grafana dashboard to display these metrics, it also allows you to customize how you view your metrics.
+You can modify the included grafana dashboard, build your own dashboard, or directly query metrics without grafana using prometheus' built-in tools.

 ## What are prometheus and grafana?
 [Prometheus](https://prometheus.io/) is a free, open source monitoring tool that collects and stores time-series data.
-While prometheus has a built-in web interface, it is primarily designed to store and serve data, not display it.
-Some programs natively export metrics in a prometheus-friendly format, while others require a helper program called an "exporter" that enables prometheus to pull metrics.
+While prometheus has a built-in web interface, it is primarily designed to collect, store and serve data, not display it.
+Metrics are collected from various sources by pulling (or "scraping") from HTTP endpoints which host metrics in a prometheus-friendly format.
+Some programs natively host a prometheus metrics endpoint, while others require a helper program called an "exporter" that collects metrics and creates an endpoint.
 Administrators, developers and enthusiasts use Prometheus to monitor everything from CPU usage to network throughput.
 Prometheus has the flexibility to monitor most data that fits in time-series format.

 [Grafana](https://grafana.com/) is an open source application for building, viewing and customizing graphical dashboards.
-Grafana can integrate with a Prometheus server to display time-series data in a variety of legible, flexible and beautiful formats.
+Grafana can integrate with a Prometheus server to display time-series data in a variety of legible, customizable and beautiful formats.
 TNC exporter includes an example grafana dashboard, but this can be easily modified or replaced to suit your own needs.

 Grafana isn't the only way to visualize Prometheus time-series data.
 You can use prometheus' [built-in expression browser](https://prometheus.io/docs/visualization/browser/), the prometheus templating language to [build your own console](https://prometheus.io/docs/visualization/consoles/), or any third-party tools that support Prometheus.